-RECOMMENDATION N°2: Tackle climate change in partnership with people in poverty by climate change events and involve them as stakeholders and partners to ensure that actions taken to address climate change are inclusive.
+RECOMMENDATION N°2 : Tackle climate change in partnership with people in poverty

 People who live in persistent poverty are the first to be affected by climate change and only they can describe what they experience and what they want.
 No one can do it for them.